-The exploratory stage could take place over a period of time to explore options and support the colleague to decide what may be suitable for them.
+The informal stage could take place over a period of time to explore options and support the colleague to decide what may be suitable for them.

-Upon a request reaching the escalation stage, there is a statutory requirement that a decision, including any appeal process, is completed within 2 months of the request being received.
-At the escalation stage, the application should be acknowledged within 14 days of receipt and a meeting arranged within 28 days of the application.
+Upon a formal request being made at the exploratory stage, there is a statutory requirement that a decision, including any appeal process, is completed within 2 months of the request being received.
+At the exploratory stage, the application should be acknowledged within 14 days of receipt and a meeting arranged within 28 days of the application.
 The outcome of this meeting should be delivered to the applicant, in writing, within 14 days of this meeting.
+Should the Applicant proceed to the escalation stage, a meeting should be arranged as soon as possible.
+An outcome letter should then be sent within 14 days of the meeting taking place, unless an extension is mutually agreed.